TrevorKang/Vision_Transformer/README.md

 # Vision_Transformer

-ViT with self attetion and CVit with cross attention
+ViT with self attention and CVit with cross attention